Course code: IKF305

 - can analyse and apply relevant knowledge for research and scholarly and /or development work.

 - can search and find relevant and valid information on specific cultural contexts.

 The student can demonstrate knowledge and understanding of the selected cultural context, can apply general intercultural theory to a particular context and find relevant and valid information.

 Students may compose their own course of sociocultural and national/ethnic specialisation based on their own research interests and career plans.
 The aim of the course is to prepare the student for field work in a particular cultural and geographical context or with a particular ethnic group.
 The choice of syllabus should be discussed with and acknowledged by a course supervisor.
 For the time being we can offer specialisation on Africa, Europe, Latin-America, China and Japan.
 The self-composed syllabus must be submitted in It–s learning within given deadlines.

 Teaching and learning methods

-Self-tuition.
+The teaching methods include workshops/seminars on academic writhing and literature review, as well as self-tuition.
 The reading-list has to be handed in and approved by the supervisor at the beginning of the semester.

 150 hours.
 This includes self-study.